aiqc/AIQC/docs/pages/explainer.rst

   :align: center

   * - **Input**
     - Receives the data.
-Mirrors the shape of incoming features.
+Mirrors the shape of incoming features (e.g. 30 features means 30 input neurons).

   * - **Hidden**
     - Learns from patterns in the features.
-The number of layers & neurons based on feature complexity.
+The number of layers and the amount of neurons that they contain corresponds to the complexity of features.

   * - **Output**
     - Compares predictions to the real label.
-Mirrors shape of labels (# of categories).
+Mirrors shape of labels (e.g. 5 categories means 5 output neurons, except for binary classification and regression which both use a single output neuron).

   * - **Regulatory**
-    - [Not pictured here] *Dropout, BatchNorm, MaxPool* keep the network balanced and help prevent overfitting.
+    - [Not pictured here] *Dropout, BatchNorm, MaxPool* help keep the network balanced and help prevent overfitting.

 |